spc-group/tiled-server/docs/create.md

   will only respond to clients on this workstation (localhost).
 - `PORT`: What port will this server listen to?
 Your choice here.
 The default choice here is arbitrary yet advised.
 Port 8000 is common but may be used by some other local web server software.
-We choose 8020 to avoid this possibility.
+We choose port 8020 to avoid this possibility.

 Once the `config.yml` and `start-tiled.sh` (and any configured SQLite) files are